ArKaemri/Oneline-CLI-converter/README.md

 1) have python on main system
 2) clone repo or download zip and extract .py file
 3) use python (in Windows 'py', in Linux 'python3')
-4) input path to .py file (or just .py file if in same directory, if file on desktop open CLI and input convert.py as path)
+4) input path to convert.py file (or just convert.py after py/python3 if in same directory)
 5) input value that you have
 6) what units that value is
 7) the units you wish to convert to